Fourier type operators on Orlicz spaces and the role of Orlicz Lebesgue exponents: Abstract

 \section{Abstract}

-We deduce continuity properties of classes of Fourier multipliers, pseudo-differential and Fourier integral operators when acting on Orlicz spaces.
-Especially we show classical results like H{\"o}rmander's improvement of Mihlin's Fourier multiplier theorem are extendable to the framework of Orlicz spaces.
-We also show how some properties of the Young functions $\Phi$ of the Orlicz spaces are linked to properties of certain Lebesgue exponents $p_\Phi$ and $q_\Phi$ emerged from $\Phi$.
+We deduce continuity and (global) wave-front properties of classes of Fourier multipliers, pseudo-differential, and Fourier integral operators when acting on Orlicz spaces, or more generally, on Orlicz-Sobolev type spaces.
+In particular, we extend H{\"o}rmander's improvement of Mihlin's Fourier multiplier theorem to the framework of Orlicz spaces.
+We also show how Young functions $\Phi$ of the Orlicz spaces are linked to properties of certain Lebesgue exponents $p_\Phi$ and $q_\Phi$ emerged from $\Phi$.

 \keywords{Orlicz, quasi-Banach, quasi-Young functionals}

 \subjclass[2010]{primary: 35S05, 46E30, 46A16, 42B35 secondary: 46F10}